ShawnDriscoll/ShawnDriscoll/README.rst

 Some Hobbies:
 -------------

-* Huge fan of roleplay gaming
+* Huge Fan of Roleplay Gaming

+  * How to Roleplay the HARD Way 2022

   * Skyrim 2011